sylwiaQA/PORTFOLIO/test_plan.md

    - **Description**: These tests identify potential security vulnerabilities in the system.
    - **Example**: Conducting penetration tests to detect vulnerabilities such as SQL Injection or Cross-Site Scripting (XSS).

 ## Subject of Testing

+The subject of the tests is an online store available at the following address: https://rpstore.pl along with all its functionalities.

 ## Pass Criteria